 They say that the best camera is the one you have with you.
 For a lot of us, that’s our iPhone camera.
-This post dives into iPhone photography tips that will help you improve your iPhone images.
+The iPhone camera has come a long way and allows you to access professional photography capabilities right at your fingertips.
+But, not everyone knows just how powerful this little camera can be.
+This post dives into iPhone photography tips and tools that will help you improve your iPhone images. 😉

 This post contains affiliate links.
 Read the affiliate disclosure.

-As a professional photographer who has experienced a variety of cameras, the iPhone cameras continue to impress me.
-I actually started taking pictures with my iPhone and natural light from my apartment window when I first became interested in food photography.
+As a professional photographer who has experience with a variety of cameras, the iPhone cameras continue to impress me which is why I’m excited to share some game-changing iPhone photography tips with you.
+I actually started taking pictures with my iPhone and natural light from my apartment window when I first became interested in food photography… so in a way, the iPhone camera inspired me to get more into photography.

 As I developed a more serious interest in food photography, my curiosity about learning about other cameras and equipment developed naturally.
-My cameras include the Nikon D750, the FujiFilm XT3 and the FujiFilm XT4.
+My professional cameras include the FujiFilm XT4 and the FujiFilm XT5.
+But, as I mentioned earlier, the iPhone camera is also really, really good.
+And, the truth is, the quality of your images is not about the camera, it’s about the technique.

-When you turn the grid on, it will be a subtle overlay on your screen and won’t show up in your images.
-The grid will display two vertical lines and two horizontal lines creating nine squares.
+When you turn the grid on, it will appear as a subtle overlay on your screen.
+The grid will display two vertical lines and two horizontal lines creating nine rectangles.
 Where the grid lines intersect is where you could consider placing your subject.
 This is known as the Rule of Thirds and is a great starting point for practicing different ways to frame your subject.

 To turn the grid on, go to your Settings / Camera / Grid and make sure that it’s activated (green).